1667857557/Regcompass/README.md

           ├── reaction annotations and evidence classes
           ├── cell-type reaction rankings
-          ├── condition contrasts when conditions are available └──────────────────────────────────► Result: auditable reaction tables,
-                                               plots, rankings, and comparisons
+          ├── condition contrasts when conditions are available └──────────────────────────────────► Result: auditable reaction tables, plots, rankings, and comparisons
 ```

-The primary multiome score and RNA-only control reuse the same completed structural model, bounds, medium and target directions.
-Therefore their difference isolates the regulatory contribution rather than a change in network structure.
+The primary multiome score and RNA-only control reuse the same completed structural model, bounds, medium, and target directions.
+Therefore, their difference isolates the regulatory contribution rather than a change in network structure.

 ## Simple workflow